Ellie Gavalas: Career

 Gavalas grew up playing soccer and played for the Tasmanian state representative team and the Matildas under-17 national team.
 She made the switch to Australian rules in 2018, playing for Marcellin in the VAFA.
 Gavalas was named in the 2019 VFLW team of the year playing for the Western Bulldogs.
 She was also named the Bulldogs' player of the year.

+In December 2023, Gavalas was traded to the Western Bulldogs.